ndimov/course-linker/README.md

 * [Enable the Google Sheets API](https://developers.google.com/sheets/api/quickstart/nodejs).
 Follow the instructions there to save the client configuration to a new `credentials.json` file.
 * Run the project with `node sheets.js`.
 Follow the prompts to authorize access.
 This is Step 4 in the Quickstart guide linked above.

-## Run
+## Running in Development

 Run the server with `npm run server`.
 Make sure to change SERVER_URL in the client code (You can set it to empty string and it will use the localhost proxy in `package.json`)

 Run the client with `npm start` in development.

+## Running in Production

+Run `npm run server` to run the server, and make the local tunnel `lt --port 5000 --subdomain course-linker` to forward requests correctly.

 Run `npm deploy` to build and deploy the app to gh-pages.